-The FastSense 100 may be programmed from a PC when connected to the detector via a standard 9-pin serial lead connected to the serial port of the computer and the 9 way socket at the base of the detector (see Section 8.4, 'Connecting to a PC').
+The FastSense 25 may be programmed from a PC when connected to the detector via a standard 9-pin serial lead connected to the serial port of the computer and the 9 way socket at the base of the detector (see section 8.4, 'Connecting to a PC').
 In order to do this, it is necessary to install the remote control software onto the computer.
 A copy of the remote control software is contained on a floppy disk supplied with each detector.
 Install the software in accordance with the on-screen instructions.
-To open the software, select "Start > Programs > Ampac > Remote 2.0" "Access the drop-down list to the right hand side of the toolbar.
-This defaults to "Detector 001".
-Scroll down this list to select the detector number corresponding to the connected detector's address number if the address is other then the factory default setting of 1.
+To open the software, select "Start > Programs > Ampac > Remote 2.0"

-The programmable functions are all accessed though the "Options Device settings" submenu or clicking on the detector symbol in the tool bar as indicated below.
+The programmable functions are all accessed though the "Options Device settings" submenu or by clicking on the detector symbol in the remote software toolbar as indicated below.